- 15

 Other non-canonical additions include miso paste and hemp seed powder.
 The miso may be a surprising inclusion, given that it comes from a different part of the world altogether.

-However, we find that its delicious umami bass notes help to provide something akin to the earthy savory flavor of the deep-fried originals.
-You won’t taste the miso flavor; you’ll simply have a falafel that satisfies all your tastebuds!
+However, we find that its delicious umami bass notes help to provide something akin to the earthy savoury flavour of the deep-fried originals.
+You won’t taste the miso flavour; you’ll simply have a falafel that satisfies all your tastebuds!

 The second addition is our hemp seed protein powder.